scillidan/notes/web-app/kiwix-js-pwa.md

 ```
 ````

+#### Menu setting

-1. Visit `localhost:5173`.
+1. Visit `localhost:5173`
-2. Setting → Use Private File System → Add file(s) → Add to OPFS → Select your `.zim` → Wait for it to complete → Install PWA (Optional).
+2. Setting → Use Private File System → Add file(s) → Add to OPFS → Select your `.zim` → Wait for it to complete → Install PWA (Optional)
-3. If you clean up the cache of browser, you need to do it again.
+3. If you clean up the cache of browser, you need to do it again